-General Questions about the Kasa Cam
+General Questions about the Kasa Cam (for all Kasa Cams)

-Q1: What do the various LED colors mean on the Kasa Cam?
+Q4: What do the various LED colors mean on the Kasa Cam?

 The Kasa Cam has an LED on the front, you can know the current status of the camera from the LED.